DO-Solutions/doks-rook-ceph/README.md

 *Need to re-write this part*

-We have created a Ceph storage cluster on a DigitalOcean DOKS cluster that uses PVCs to manage storage.
+* We have created a Ceph storage cluster on a DigitalOcean DOKS cluster that uses PVCs to manage storage.
-The usage of volume mounts in your deployments with Ceph is now super-fast and rock-solid, because we do not have to attach physical disks to our worker nodes anymore.
-We just use the ones we have created during Rook cluster provisioning (remember these four 100GB disks?)!
-We minimized the amount of “physical attach/detach” actions on our nodes.
+* The usage of volume mounts in your deployments with Ceph is now very fast because we do not have to attach physical disks to our worker nodes anymore.
+* Pods can shared storage mounts across nodes using Filesystem based RWX storage.